DanOMearaWD/leaflet-challenge/README.md

 - Ensure that JavaScript is enabled in your browser for full functionality.
 - The map updates dynamically with real-time data, so an internet connection is required to fetch the latest earthquake data from the USGS API.

----

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

----

-## 🤝 Contributing

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Commit your changes and push them to your fork.
-4. Open a pull request to the main branch of the original repository.

----

 ## 🙋‍♂️ Author